 Frequently Asked Questions

-Our lambs are raised on pasture by a biodynamic and organic farmer in Huron County.
+Our lambs are raised on grass by a biodynamic and organic farmer in Huron County since 2003.

 Why isn't your 100% grass-fed beef certified organic?